TG: You mentioned previously that you have a unique way of smelling wine. Could you say more about that?

-TG: And the shape is coming from you?
-Where does it come from, your head?
-Your chest?
+TG: And this shape is coming from you?
+Where does it come from?
+Your head?
+Chest?
 Where?

-TG: But how do you know something is cherry and not strawberry, for example?
+TG: How do you know something is cherry and not strawberry, for example?

 SL: The texture and feel of it.
-Strawberry is going to be flesh and opulence for me and raspberry is more tight, bright and high-toned.
+Strawberry is going to be flesh and opulence for me, and raspberry is more tight, bright and high-toned.
 Even the fruits themselves feel differently on my palate.
-For me it’s like biting into a ripe, sweet strawberry with the high sugar content vs. even the sweetest raspberry which is still going to have more lift for me.
+For me, it’s like biting into a ripe, sweet strawberry with the high sugar content vs. even the sweetest raspberry which is still going to have more lift.

 TG: Just so I have the sequence down, as you pick up a glass you look down and in front of you.
 Do you say anything to yourself at the point?

 SL: I generally start to look at the wine.
 I don’t saying anything to myself.
-I hoping at that point things start saying things to me.
+I hoping at that point the wine starts saying things to me.

 TG: You’re making a circular motion with your hand backwards.
 What does that mean?

-TG: Back to the sequence: you pick up the glass, look ahead and slightly down and then do you go into your breathing routine of moving the air and smelling in different parts of the glass?
+TG: Back to the sequence: you pick up the glass, look ahead and slightly down.
+Do you then go into your breathing routine of moving the air and smelling in different parts of the glass?
 Are you waiting for the wine to start talking to you which will create the shape of colors?
-From there it seems like there are flashes of different fruits, spices etc. Is that how it works?
+From there, it seems like there are flashes of different fruits, spices, etc. Is that how it works?